20+ Creative Plant Markers To Make

-Lots of clever ideas here for making labeled markers that can be used for both outdoors (in the garden) and indoors (for house plants).
+Lots of clever ideas here for making labeled markers that can be used for both outdoors and indoor pots.
 Many are quite inexpensive to make using simple supplies that you probably already have around the house, you’ll find a few utilizing recycled items like soda cans, old spoons and vinyl blinds or smooth rocks right from the garden.
 Have fun!

 Chalkboard Style: Made with wooden paint stirrers, chalkboard paint and labeled with a white china marker (grease pencil) & nope, it won’t wash off in the rain.